carissalow/rapids/docs/features/fitbit-sleep-intraday.md

         - `[INCLUDE_EPISODES_INTERSECTING][LENGTH]` = 720 (tomorrow's 10:00, or 22:00 + 12 hours)

         Only sleep episodes 2, 3,and 5 would be considered.

+    4. Time related features represent the number of minutes between the start/end/midpoint of sleep episodes and the assigned day's midnight.

-    3. All `main` sleep episodes are chunked within the requested [time segments](../../setup/configuration/#time-segments) which need to be at least 24 hours or more long (1, 2, 3, 7 days, etc.).
+    5. All `main` sleep episodes are chunked within the requested [time segments](../../setup/configuration/#time-segments) which need to be at least 24 hours or more long (1, 2, 3, 7 days, etc.).
 Then, daily features will be extracted and averaged across the length of the time segment, for example:

         The daily features extracted on 2021-02-01 will be: